-I am a Human Factors and Human-Computer Interaction (HCI) researcher currently pursuing a PhD at Eindhoven University of Technology in The Netherlands.
+I am a Human Factors and Human-Computer Interaction (HCI) researcher currently affiliated with Eindhoven University of Technology in The Netherlands as a postdoctoral researcher.
 I have a background in Computer Science, and my research interests are in the fields of ubiquitous computing, multimodal interaction, natural user interfaces, and specifically, automotive user interfaces.

 Apart from communication between automated vehicles with other road users, my research interests lie in the domain of trust in automation, take-over requests, Advanced Driver Assistance Systems (ADAS), Driver Safety, and Traffic Psychology.
 In general, I am passioante about Usability, User Experience (UX), Human-Machine Interfaces (HMI), Cognitive Psychology, and User-Centered Design.

 Prior to my current research, I was a UX researcher, collaborating with interdisciplinary teams to investigate and create meaningful interactions to visualize and understand complex and ambiguous concepts.
 I conducted design-driven research to identify Human-Machine Interaction issues, conceptualize potential solutions, and subsequently validate their viability from a user-centered design standpoint.
-I received a PDEng (Professional Doctorate in Engineering) in User-System Interaction from TU/e in 2017, and MS in Computer Science from Vanderbilt University in 2012.
+I received a PhD cum laude from the department of Industrial Design at TU/e in 2020.
+Prior to that, I earned a PDEng (Professional Doctorate in Engineering) in User-System Interaction from TU/e in 2017, and MS in Computer Science from Vanderbilt University in 2012.